The English Curriculum

 Details about the curriculum structure

 Across all Key stages, development of the fundamental skills of Reading, Writing, Speaking and Listening, is integral to our teaching.
 The curriculum in Key Stage 3 is designed to prepare the students fully for the Language and Literature courses they will undertake in Key Stage 4 and 5.
 All lessons commence with 10 minutes of reading.
-Our weekly ‘Writing Challenge’ runs from Year 7 to Year 10, alternating between fiction and non-fiction challenges, allowing students to experiment with different forms and genres.

 Key Stage 3